nomacs/nomacs.github.io/content/docs/help/faq.md

 ## How to translate nomacs?

-Here is a short introduction how to translate nomacs to your language.
+Check our short introduction on [how to translate nomacs](/docs/contributing/translation) to your language.

 ## Does nomacs support Windows XP and/or Vista?